 NORTH BASS BREAM CATFISH CRAPPIE

-NORFORK TAILWATER Fishing has been good amid caddis hatches.
-The most productive flies have been small midge patterns (sizes 18, 20, 22) like ruby midges, root beer midges, zebra midges (black or red with silver wire and silver bead) and soft hackles (sizes 14, 16) like the Green Butt.
-Egg patterns have also been productive.
+NORFORK TAILWATER Some nice midge and sporadic caddis hatches have provided limited top-water action.
+The most productive flies have been small midge patterns (sizes 18, 20, 22) like ruby midges, root-beer midges, zebra midges (black or red with silver wire and silver bead) and soft hackles (sizes 14, 16) like the Green Butt.
+Egg patterns have been productive.
 Double-fly nymph rigs have been very effective.
-Try a small bead-headed nymph (zebra midge, Copper John or pheasant tail) suspended 18 inches below a brightly colored San Juan worm (hot fluorescent pink or cerise size 10).
+Try a small bead-headed nymph (zebra midge, Copper John or pheasant tail) suspended 18 inches below a brightly colored San Juan worm (hot fluorescent pink or cerise, size 10).
 The fishing is better in the morning.
-Dry Run Creek is fishing better.
-The hot flies have been sowbugs (size 14), Y2Ks (size 12) and various colored San Juan worms (worm brown, red, hot fluorescent pink and cerise size 10).

 SOUTH-CENTRAL BASS BREAM CATFISH CRAPPIE